jrmajor/fluent-php/README.md

 A PHP implementation of [Project Fluent](https://projectfluent.org), a localization system by Mozilla.

-You can install it via Composer: `composer require jrmajor/fluent`.
+You may install it via Composer: `composer require jrmajor/fluent`.
 It requires PHP 8.0 or higher.

 Use [jrmajor/laravel-fluent](https://github.com/jrmajor/laravel-fluent) package to integrate Fluent translations into your Laravel application.